musa-atlihan/CarND-Advanced-Lane-Lines/project-report.md

 ![raw-undistorted image example](./images/raw-undist.png)

-The image on the right is the result of an distortion-corrected image.
+The image on the right is the result of the distortion correction.

-### distortion-corrected Test Images
+### Distortion-corrected Test Images

 By implementing a helper function (named `undistort`) for distortion correction, all of the test images are corrected and saved in the [output_images](./output_images) directory.
 The raw test images and the distortion-corrected resulting images are given below.